 Because you’re an independent worker, you have the autonomy to set your own rates.
 However, there are some simple, effective tips you can consider when setting a public holiday rate with your client.
 When setting any rate on Mable, we encourage workers to consider their skills, experience and the type of the services they are looking to provide.
 Where you are providing services that rely on your qualifications and experience you might like to charge more than when you are providing services like social support that may not rely as much on your expertise.

-The average rates on Mable charged by independent support workers are between $35 and $45 per hour, but what people charge on a public holiday can vary.
+Click here to check out the average rates on Mable charged by independent support workers, but what people charge on a public holiday can vary.

 Talk to other support workers